Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 When a situation reaches a point than can no longer be resolved by words, the Adventuring Party will enter combat.
 Combat begins by determining each character's turn order by rolling for initiative.
-Each character rolls a number of D6 equal to `(Dexterity + Perception)` and sums the roll to resolve their initiative.
+Each character rolls a number of D6 equal to `(Dexterity + Agility) + (Perception + Detection)` and sums the roll to resolve their initiative.

-> **Example:** A character with Dexterity 4 and Perception 2 rolls 6D6 and sums the value to 23.
+> **Example:** A character with Dexterity 4 / Agility 2 and Perception 2 / Detection 1 rolls for initiative with 9D6.
+After rolling, they sum the outcome to 32.
 > Characters with a higher initiative will go before them and characters with a lower initiative will go after.

 Combat will persist for a number of rounds until one side concedes or parishes.